nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

     GOOGLE_CLIENT_SECRET: <your client secret here>
     ```
 To test all this is working correctly, run the app locally and try to sign up with Google.

-To test all this is working correctly, run the app locally and try to sign up with Github.

 ## Need Help?
 If you have any problems getting anything set up in this guide please let us know in our [Admin room in Discord](https://discordapp.com/channels/505093832157691914/540903304046182425).